azamcsc/scan_barcode_and_searchGet_data_via_api/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
--tukarkan url api
+1)tukarkan url api
--import db bmf_scanner.sql
+2)import db bmf_scanner.sql
--import jgk api.php ke hosting
+3)import jgk api.php ke hosting

 A few resources to get you started if this is your first Flutter project: